-As a Settlement Volunteer you will provide hands-on, practical assistance to newly arrived refugee families in their first six months of settlement so that they become familiar with essential services and learn about daily life in Australia.
+As a settlement volunteer you will provide hands-on, practical assistance to newly arrived refugee families in their first six months of settlement so that they become familiar with essential services and learn about daily life in Australia.

-Settlement Volunteering is a meaningful role, empowering refugee families to build confidence and engage in the community independently.
+Settlement volunteering is a meaningful role; empowering refugee families to build confidence and engage in the community independently.

-A day in the life of a Settlement Volunteer can vary dramatically.
+A day in the life of a settlement volunteer can vary dramatically.
 You might undertake basic tasks such as showing a family around the local area, pointing out where to shop or introducing local places of worship and other community activities.
 You might also help with fundamental tasks including locating and accessing local services such as Centrelink, Medicare and healthcare providers.

 Examples may include:

-Most settlement volunteers volunteer on a very casual basis and the role is highly dependent on the needs of the entrant.
 We are looking for people who have availability during the day who would be able to commit from 2-4 hours at a time according to the entrant’s needs and may occasionally involve an extended day with some local or city travel.

 All Settlement Volunteers are provided an intensive training session and a range of ongoing task-specific workshops and general workshops.